 The Neuroendocrine Clinical Unit provides a multidisciplinary evaluation of patients with pituitary and hypothalamic disorders.
 Our neuroendocrinologists (Drs.
-Sharon Wardlaw, Pamela Freda, John Ausiello and Gabrielle Page-Wilson) work closely with a neurosurgeon (Jeffrey N. Bruce, MD) and neuroradiologist (Alexander N. Khandji, MD) to develop diagnostic and treatment plans for patients referred to the Unit for evaluation.
-Other Endocrinology faculty that participate in Neuroendocrine Unit activities are Drs.
-Thomas Jacobs and Judith Korner.
+Sharon Wardlaw, Pamela Freda, and John Ausiello) work closely with a neurosurgeon (Jeffrey N. Bruce, MD) and neuroradiologist (Alexander N. Khandji, MD) to develop diagnostic and treatment plans for patients referred to the Unit for evaluation.

 For patients undergoing surgery a Specialized Pituitary Surgery Hospital Team of Neuroendocrine physicians and nurses work along with Dr. Bruce and the Neurosurgery team to provide in-hospital and post-operative care, ensuring close follow up on discharge.